 Follow the trail that lies behind the village and climb up to the Gobu La pass.
 Walk past a wide pasture filled with yaks grazing and the yak herders minding their flock.
-After reaching the pass you descend to the valley and climb up and then descend to a U-shaped valley of Shakepasa.
+After reaching the pass, you descend to the valley, climb up, and then descend to a U-shaped valley of Shakepasa.
 A little bit of ascent brings you to your campsite at Shomuthang.
 The campsite lies above a tributary of the Nochu river.

 Overnight in Shomuthang at Camp.

 Climb up the valley and follow a trail covered with wildflowers.
 Towards the southeast, you can glimpse the glistening snowcapped summit of Kang Bum.
 Walk up a gentle ascent and reach Jhari La, another mountain pass.
 From here, Sinche La, a mountain pass you will cross the next day, is visible.
 You can also enjoy grand views of Gangchennta or the Great Tiger Mountain and Tserim Kang.
 Walk past a wide river valley where herds of takins (national animal of Bhutan) migrate during summer.
 Known as Tsheri Jathang, this area is a takin sanctuary.
 Your campsite is located in Robluthang, a meadow surrounded by boulders and rocks.